An Approximate Graph Elicits Detonation Lattice: Results and Discussion

-\addvspace{10pt} To assess volumetric segmentation and detection efficacy, a synthetic 3D dataset with a fixed geometric arrangement of tightly packed, ellipsoid-like volumes was constructed (Fig.~\ref{fig:genlat}).
-The objects are arranged on a regular lattice with minimal inter-object spacing to induce frequent contacts and occlusions, thereby increasing segmentation difficulty.
+To assess volumetric segmentation and detection efficacy, a synthetic 3D dataset was constructed using a fixed geometric arrangement of tightly packed, ellipsoid-shaped cell volumes, as shown in Fig.~\ref{fig:genlat}.
+This synthetic lattice is not the raw numerical soot foil.
+The numerical soot foil is obtained separately by recording the maximum pressure experienced by each computational cell over the selected simulation duration, yielding a three-dimensional scalar field $p_{max}$.
+The high-pressure soot-foil boundary/envelope is then used to define cell-like volumetric regions.
+The synthetic dataset in Fig.~\ref{fig:genlat} is designed to mimic such enclosed detonation-cell volumes under controlled conditions.
+The objects are arranged on a regular lattice with minimal inter-object spacing to induce frequent contacts and occlusions, thereby increasing the difficulty of segmentation and detection.
 Experiments vary only the input sampling to the model, the ``cell count'' per axis of the volumetric grid ($n_x$), while keeping the underlying geometry unchanged (base geometry defined at $n_x$=240).
 Input resolutions range from 60 to 480 voxels per axis (Fig.~\ref{fig:genlat}), providing a controlled progression from coarse to refined sampling to quantify how much structure is recoverable as discretization improves.

 From Table~\ref{tab:error}, prediction error remains high at coarse samplings (14.23\% at 60; 14.62\% at 120, see Fig.~\ref{fig:genlat}(a)), then drops sharply near the native geometric scale (2.38\% at 240) and reaches its lowest value at 480 (0.73\%).
 File size grows approximately cubically with resolution—0.66 MB to 331.90 MB—reflecting the volumetric scaling law.
 Notably, mask proliferation is negligible until 480 cells per axis (60 masks at 60 to 240 versus 1101 at 480), indicating over-segmentation emerges only at the finest input sampling.
 Overall, sampling near the base geometry ($n_x$=240) captures structure accurately with modest storage, while 480 offers marginal error gains at substantially higher storage and a risk of excessive mask fragmentation (see Fig.~\ref{fig:genlat}(b)).
+Therefore, in practice, the preferred resolution should approximately match the native refinement scale of the generated lattice data, or the simulation grid (if data is provided on the same grid).